 Oh, and almost all of the “important” bits—if you can call them that—are in the trailers.
 By the way, those very trailers tease much more of a conflict between Gru and Lucy that isn’t in the movie.
 It’s another example of a potentially engaging direction to take that the film has no interest in pursuing.
 Because that would be work, it might involve challenging viewers, and it might be too smart for the four-year-olds in the audience who are just here to see the minions break wind.

 Despicable Me 3 is an excellent example of a terrible franchise film—the one that exists not because there’s a good story or jokes to tell, but because it’s time to get paid.
 This has the creativity of a bad TV show, vocal performances that feel phoned-in, almost no jokes that’ll make anyone over the age of six laugh, and threatens to take us in exciting directions before pulling away—because the filmmakers aren’t daring enough to go there.
 It’s annoying, boring, and makes me wish that the franchise would be taken to the back and Old Yellered.

 Conclusion: Despicable Me 3 is horrible from start to finish.

 Recommendation: Only kids should watch Despicable Me 3.
-Preferrably at home, on TV, for free, like it should’ve been.
+Preferably at home, on TV, for free, like it should’ve been.